lunatic-solutions/lunatic/README.md

 originally developed to run in the browser and provides extremely strong sandboxing on multiple levels.
 Lunatic's processes inherit this properties.

-Lunatic's processes are completely isolated from each other, they have their own stack, heap and even syscalls.
+Each process has their own stack, heap and even syscalls.
 If one process fails it will not affect the rest of the system.
 This allows you to create very powerful and fault-tolerant abstraction.

 This is also true for some other runtimes, but Lunatic goes one step further and makes it possible to use C bindings directly in your app without any fear.
-If the C code contains any security vulnerabilities or crashes those issues will only affect the process currently executing this code.
+If the C code contains any security vulnerabilities or crashes those issues will only affect the process currently executing the code.
+The only requirement is that the C code can be compiled to WebAssembly.

-When spawning a process it is possible to give precise access to resources (filesystem, memory, network connections, ...).
+It's possible to give per process fine-grained access to resources (filesystem, memory, network connections, ...).
-This is enforced on a syscall level.
-So even if you use a big C library in your code, you don't need to read through the whole code vetting the library.
-You can express the permissions on the process level.
+This is enforced on the syscall level.

 ### Scheduling